chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 Before running Chainguard Enforce locally, you’ll need to ensure you have the following installed:

-* **`kind`** — to create a kind Kubernetes cluster on our laptop, you can download and install kind for your relevant operating system by following the [kind install docs](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
-* **`curl`** — to retrieve files from the web, follow the relevant [curl download docs](https://curl.se/download.html) for your machine.
+* **curl** — to retrieve files from the web, follow the relevant [curl download docs](https://curl.se/download.html) for your machine.
-* **`jq`**  — to process JSON, visit the [jq downloads page](https://stedolan.github.io/jq/download/) to set it up.
 * **Docker** — you’ll need [Docker installed](https://docs.docker.com/get-docker/) and running in order to step through this tutorial.
+* **kind** — to create a kind Kubernetes cluster on our laptop, you can download and install kind for your relevant operating system by following the [kind install docs](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+* **kubectl** — to work with your kind cluster, you can install for your operating system by following the official [Kubernetes kubectl documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
+* **jq**  — to process JSON, visit the [jq downloads page](https://stedolan.github.io/jq/download/) to set it up.

-One last note — if you are running macOS, you’ll need to ensure you are using bash version 4 or higher, which is not preinstalled in the machine.
+* For macOS users, you'll need to update to bash version 4 or higher, which is not preinstalled in the machine.
 Please [follow our guide](../../../../open-source/update-bash-macos) on how to update your version if you are getting version 3 or below when you run `bash --version`.

 With these prerequisites in place, you’re ready to begin.